Call for contributions

 For all accepted workshops, ICSE 2018 strongly recommends uniform deadlines for workshop papers submission, notification of authors, and camera-ready copies, as described in the Important Dates below.
 In particular, the camera-ready deadline is mandatory for those workshops that will opt for publication in the ACM.

 ICSE 2018 workshop proceedings will be prepared by IEEE CPS and published by ACM.
-Workshop papers must follow the ICSE 2018 formatting and submission instructions and should use the template available at https://www.acm.org/publications/proceedings-template.
+Workshop papers must follow the ACM formatting instructions .
 Papers must have a maximum length of 8 pages.
 It is not possible to pay for extra pages.

 For workshops that will opt for publication in the ACM Digital Library prior to the event, the call for submissions must include the following statement: “The official publication date of the workshop proceedings is the date the proceedings are made available in the ACM Library.
 This date may be up to two weeks prior to the first day of ICSE 2018.
 The official publication date affects the deadline for any patent filings related to published work.”